Broken wrist

 • your job or usual activities.

-If you have a more serious fracture, your doctor will try to realign the bones together, either manually using hands or through surgery to insert pins, plates or screws to hold your bones in place.
+If you have a more serious fracture where parts of the bone have moved out of place, a doctor will try to return the broken parts to their normal position, either manually using their hands or through surgery to insert pins, plates or screws to hold your bone(s) in place.
+In both cases you’ll be given pain relief medicine and be advised about care following treatment.
+This may involve physiotherapy or hand therapy.

 Apps reviewed by Healthify